belovedpearl/mycar_drfapi/README.md

 With defined permission, users are able to access follower details functions.Follower creators are able to access the SAFE methods on this view.
 It uses the setup FollowerSerializer.
 Using the [RetrieveDestroyAPIView](https://www.django-rest-framework.org/api-guide/generic-views/#retrievedestroyapiview), authors can get the details of a follower and delete it.

 ---

+# Testing

+---

+# Technologies Used

+## Languages

+[Python](https://en.wikipedia.org/wiki/Python_(programming_language))- Used to set up the main functionality of this part of the project.

+## Python Packages Used

+ Some of the several python packages used to execute the project are illustrated below;

+ * psycopg2 - PostgreSQL database adapter used for python programming language.
+ * django-allauth - This is an integrated set of django applications that handles registration, authentication, registration, account management e.t.c

+## Framework and Tools

+* [Django Rest Framework](https://www.django-rest-framework.org/)- Used to build the API
+* [Github](https://www.github.com/) - Used to host the repository, save commits and to manage the project development to achieve the different user stories.
+* [Gitpod](https://www.gitpod.com) - This was used to write code, correct code, commiting and pushing code up to github.
+* [Heroku](https://www.heroku.com/) - Used for holding the deployed version of the project.
+* [Cloudinary](https://www.cloudinary.com/) - Used to hold images files used.
+* [Lucid Chart](https://lucid.app/documents#/documents?folder_id=recent) - This was used for creating the website ERD, a demonstration of the database structure.